 Applied GIS is designed to meet the needs for a highly applied course with realistic practical training extending the fundamental principles learned in Introduction to Geographic Information Systems (GEOG 2464).
-The application of GIS technology to mapping, modeling and management of large data bases will be emphasized.
+The application of GIS technology to mapping, modeling and management of large data bases are emphasized.

 Prerequisite: GEOG 2464.

 Students learn computer programming principles and their applications in a Geographic Information Systems (GIS) environment, as well as modern programming languages for working within a variety of GIS software platforms.
 Students master the use of programming scripts to manipulate basic mapping objects, complete geo-processing tasks, debug and error handling, and create custom geospatial tools.

 Prerequisite: GEOG 2464 or approval of instructor.

 GEOG 4430.
 Hydrology and Water Resources.
 4 Hours.

 Students examine the hydrologic cycle with an emphasis on surface water processes.
 Specific topics may include precipitation, infiltration, evapotranspiration, fluvial processes, and sediment transport.
 Using the physical concepts and equations related to these topics, students analyze water-related hazards, including flooding and drought, as well as water management and policy.
 While Texas-specific issues are emphasized, students explore both U.S. and international geographies of hydrology, water resources, and water management.